Tim Jarvis: Recognition and awards

 In 2015, global education foundation Round Square inducted Jarvis as the first Idealist for Environmental Understanding.
 That same year, he was chosen as the Australian Museum's "trailblazer-in-residence" and included as one of Australia's 50 greatest explorers in the 2015 Trailblazers exhibition.

-He was the joint recipient of the Jim Bettison and Helen James Award in 2016, administered by the Adelaide Film Festival, along with dancer Meryl Tankard.
+He was the joint recipient of the Jim Bettison and Helen James Award in 2016, administered by the Adelaide Film Festival, along with dancer Meryl Tankard, for his film 25Zero.

+For his work on the 25zero project, Jarvis was awarded Conservationist of the Year in 2016 by the Australian Geographic Society.

 In 2017, Jarvis was made a Bragg Fellow by the Royal Institution of Australia.
 The award recognises excellence in scientific achievement and commitment to science communication.